top of page

 My Work

 So many artists have influenced my work and sensibility, but probably none more than the ancient Japanese landscape artists.
 At the age of five I was taught to paint and draw by a Japanese artist and I knew even then I would also become an artist or better said, I think I realized I was born an artist.
 I lived in Japan from the age of five to seven and those memories of that little coastal fishing village have stayed with me and formed my way of seeing the world.
-There was so much color for me to see - the green lush mountains (see my piece in Memory titled Monkey Mountain), the reds of the boiling hot springs, the blues and yellows of the mythical statues.
-My series titled Falling came from a memory of a falling mourning dove I saw in those dark woods behind out house in Japan.
-So, other than Japan, throughout my life I've lived and traveled in many places in the world like Southeast Asia, the South of Spain, West Africa, Argentina, Europe, and the islands of the South Pacific and Caribbean.
+There was so much color for me to see - the green lush mountains (see my piece in the series The Consequence of Color titled Monkey Mountain), the reds of the boiling hot springs, the blues and yellows of the mythical statues.
+My series titled Falling came from a memory of a falling mourning dove I saw in those dark woods behind our house in Japan.
+So, other than Japan, throughout my life I've lived and traveled in many places in the world like Southeast Asia, a couple of years in Germany and two more in the South of Spain, a couple more living in West Africa (see Africa series), and then drifting and working my way through the American South and the islands of the South Pacific and Caribbean.
 I believe that experience of traveling and living in different countries and cultures, more than anything, has formed my sense of the world in general and landscape specifically.
 And I'm sure traveling and living abroad led to my love of maps and my years as a map illustrator (see my Illustrated Maps portfolio).

-And who has not been influenced by the great Vincent Van Gogh (both for his work and his life (see my tribute to him, Crows over Wheatfield in my oil portfolio and also my painting in my Memory series, He Lived on Bread and Coffee and Sunflowers).
+And of course who has not been influenced by the great Vincent Van Gogh (both for his work and his life (see my tribute to him, Crows over Wheatfield in my oil portfolio and also, He Lived on Bread and Coffee and Sunflowers).
 And for me, the one and only Francisco José de Goya's Black Paintings and his etchings of war.

 So, after a long and happy life lived in paint I find myself still in love with the paint itself whether watercolor, acrylic or oil and whether it's representational or abstract.
 And still in love with all you artists out there that create your wonderful works, now and past, and more than ever still and always in love with the muse that shares my love of art, my heart, Christina Rosalia.